ArijusLengvenis/royal-fork/README.md

 * A more complete comment section with a liking system, sorting of most liked ones to the top, spoiler shrouds, multiple layered responses, profanity filters, etc, all in the effort to make the forum more engaging and accessible.

-* Sounds, animations, glyphicons and loading screens to improve the UX when highlighting or moving through pages.
+* Sound effects, animations, glyphicons and loading screens to improve the UX when highlighting or moving through pages.

 * A more sophisticated algortihm to calculate ELO rating changes after solving puzzles.